 - Children receive a brush and bubble wrap and can choose the colors and patterns they make to create their artwork.

 - Children share their original artwork/creation with their friends and let them know what their painting is.

 Process-Based Art Activities for ECE Teachers

-Remember, as the teacher, your job is to encourage and facilitate during these activities.
+Remember, as the teacher, your job is to encourage and facilitate during these open-ended art activities.
 Ask questions as children create like, “What can you tell me about your picture?
 How does this picture make you feel?”

 If children are having trouble finding inspiration, an easy way to get the ball rolling is to ask a question, like, “What do you think we can do with this object?
 What does this remind you of?”
 Importantly, use questions as a guide to help children make their own choices.

 Play some energetic music, smile and laugh, and encourage children throughout the art experience.
 Here are some fun process art activities you can implement in your classroom!

 Whether you provide options for materials or have students look for items, you want a huge pile of age-appropriate items to paint with, like leaves, feathers, sponges or another material that supports your lesson plan or theme for the week.
 Let children choose which supplies they want to paint with.
 After that, break out the tempera and art paper and let children go to town.

 Clay is a favorite for preschoolers, simply because of the way it feels.
 Let children play around with it for a while before introducing the idea of creating animals, objects, or shapes.
 Even when you do this, let them create what inspires them.
 Ask students to show one another their final product.
 As a teacher, you’ll be amazed at their one-of-a-kind creations.